ergochat/ergo/README.md

 # Configuration

 See the example [`oragono.yaml`](oragono.yaml).
-Passwords are base64-encoded bcrypted byte strings.
-You can generate them with the `genpasswd` subcommand.
+Passwords are stored using bcrypt.
+You can generate encrypted password strings for use in the config with the `genpasswd` subcommand.

 ```sh
 oragono genpasswd